Initiative for Early Childhood Education

 Train-the-Trainer: Play-Based Learning in the Early Childhood Classroom

-Step into a training designed to help you pause, recharge, and rediscover the joy of play.
+Step into an in-person training designed to help you pause, recharge, and rediscover the joy of play.
 Immerse yourself in creativity and curiosity while gaining practical strategies to design and sustain engaging, play-based learning environments that are essential for young learners.
 Participants will receive 10 clock hours of professional development or one CEU upon completion of the workshops and implementation of the application activities.

 Online Independent Learning Series

-Available topics include:
+Available videos and independent learning topics include:

-- Talking with Parents About Play-Based Learning
+- Talking to Families About Play-Based Learning

 - Partnering with Families Through Personal Faith Stories